-December 31, 2016 December 31, 2015
+December 31, 2017 December 31, 2016

 Consumables 0.1 0.1

-Product supplies 0.5 0.6
+Product supplies 0.5 0.5

-0.6 0.7
+0.6 0.6

 Consumables consist of supplies that are used in daily operations including uniforms and cards.
 Product supplies include food, liquor and mix and other condiments used in the supply of food and beverages.
-During the Year consumables and product supplies recognized as a cost of sales amounted to \$4.3 million (\$4.8 million - 2015).
-During 2016 and 2015 no inventories were written down, and no reversals of previous write-downs occurred.
+During the Year, consumables and product supplies recognized as cost of sales amounted to \$4.2 million (\$4.3 million - 2016).
+No inventories were written down, and no reversals of previous write-downs occurred during the Year.